 In terms of the Schedule 4 and Schedule 5 of the Furniture Fire Regulations 1988 (BS5852) that we have printed on our care labels, just like Schedule 2 above, this shows that our covers adhere to/have passed the two required tests - Schedule 4 is the Cigarette Test, while Schedule 5 is the Match Test.

-The Furniture Fire Regulations 1988 (BS5852) are the best practice guide for ignition testing in the UK Furniture & Furnishings industry, and they contain the requirements for the ignition resistance of our cushions.
+The Furniture Fire Regulations 1988 (BS5852) is the best practice guide for ignition testing in the UK Furniture & Furnishings industry, and they contain the requirements for the ignition resistance of our cushions.

 How to care for our Outdoor Furniture Cushions